LarsMath/tutorial-algebraic-cryptanalysis/exercises/FXL-exercise.md

 ### Exercise 4: Use sparse matrices instead

+### Exercise 5: Verify the rank predictions of random MQ systems by the Hilbert series using your XL implementation

-### Exercise 5: Pre-process the Macaulay matrix
+### Exercise 6: Pre-process the Macaulay matrix

-### Exercise 6: Generalize your algorithm to work for arbitrary degree input polynomials
+### Exercise 7: Generalize your algorithm to work for arbitrary degree input polynomials